- Practice Areas

 To qualify under the “conscious disregard” standard, the officer’s conduct must have shown conscious indifference to the consequences of an act.
 The Court of Appeals found that there was sufficient evidence in the record from which a reasonable jury could conclude the officer showed this conscious disregard.
 Although the Court noted that it was proper for the officer to initiate a chase of a person driving recklessly, it noted that agency procedure nonetheless required that the officer cease giving chase when the continuation of the pursuit creates a risk to third parties that is unreasonable under the circumstances.
 Here, the Court noted in particular that the officer was pursuing the subject at over 100 miles per hour on a roadway with a speed limit of 45 while traveling through red lights and intersections, and the officer testified that he did not consider whether circumstances suggested he cease pursuit at the time.
 Accordingly, the Court found that the trial court properly denied summary judgment on the wrongful death claim, leaving a jury to decide whether the officer showed conscious disregard.

 We all depend on law enforcement officers to ensure our safety and understand that safeguarding our streets will occasion the need for high-speed pursuits.
 Nevertheless, an officer’s actions must on occasion give way to the safety of third parties.
 Fortunately, for the plaintiff in this case, her claims will not be subverted short of trial and will be heard by a jury of her peers.
 However, many claims never make it to the jury.
 Indeed, actions against governmental actors are among the most difficult to win, considering the various procedural requirements, immunity doctrines, and public policy interests at play.
 Meritorious claims, however, do exist, and if you believe you’re someone who has been injured as a result of actionable governmental negligence, you should make sure to find experienced counsel prepared to properly assess the merits of your claim and guide you through the legal obstacles you will likely face.
-The car accident attorneys at Christopher Simon Attorney at Law have represented numerous injured Georgians and are ready to provide you with the benefits of their knowledgeable counsel.
-If you have a possible claim and are interested in learning more about the legal options you might have, feel free to contact us to arrange a free case consultation.
+The Atlanta car accident attorneys at Christopher Simon Attorney at Law have represented numerous injured Georgians and are ready to provide you with the benefits of their knowledgeable counsel.
+Read about our five critical steps after a car accident If you have a possible claim and are interested in learning more about the legal options you might have, feel free to contact us to arrange a free case consultation.